-In the vinyl vs CD debate, I am often asked why vinyl sounds so good and why compact disc (CD) was created, if vinyl was a better medium in the first place?
-To put this another way – the question might be: “Vinyl vs CD – is vinyl higher resolution?”
+I am often asked why vinyl sounds so darn good and why compact disc (CD) was created if vinyl was/is a ‘better’ medium?
+So, let’s answer the question: “Vinyl vs CD – is vinyl higher resolution?”

-Note that we need to consider what metrics we are using.
+We need to consider what metrics we use for this discussion.
 I’m specifically talking here about resolution, NOT noise, or pitch accuracy.
-Based on those two metrics, CD has the edge and everyone in audio knows that.
-But one can make a strong argument for the fact that resolution of fine detail, of nuance and of subtle micro-dynamic and high frequency information that is lost in the digital sampling process, is more important in realistically reproducing music.
+Based on those two metrics, the CD is better for sure.
+But one can make a strong argument for the fact that the resolution of subtle micro-dynamic and high-frequency information that is lost in the digital sampling process is more important when reproducing music.

 You might think of resolution as the ability to discern fine detail, to accurately portray two sounds of slightly differing levels.
 The simple answer is that, as a medium, vinyl is capable of higher resolution than CD, but we need to examine this in a little more detail.

 Looking at bit-depth first, CD has a technical resolution of 2 levels, 0 or 1, raised to the power of 16.
 Sixteen represents the number of bits in each digital word and the bit depth specified in the Red Book standard.
 This gives us 2^16 or around 65,536 possible amplitude levels for any sample.
 Simply stated, a tone can have 65,536 different volume levels.

 This is far from enough but was determined by the compute hardware limit in the early 1980s.
 More bits are always better, that’s why digital systems have moved to 18, 20 and now 24 bits.